Spirited Traveller: Kansas City next big league cocktail town

 Although the growing community of bartenders certainly takes pride in, say, brewing up grenadine from scratch for high-end cocktails, they don't look down on anyone ordering a shot of whiskey or a beer either.
 Indeed, bar-hoppers laud KC for its friendly, approachable vibe.

-Elsewhere, Extra Virgin (extravirginkc.com/), a colorful Spanish spot run by James Beard award-winning chef Michael Smith, is prime real estate for long business lunches and tapas-fuelled happy hours.
+Elsewhere, Extra Virgin (extravirginkc.com/), a colourful Spanish spot run by James Beard award-winning chef Michael Smith, is prime real estate for long business lunches and tapas-fuelled happy hours.

 In terms of what to drink, whiskey - preferably bourbon or rye - is the tipple of choice.
 It's not a coincidence that either pairs beautifully with Kansas City's renowned barbecue.